comntr/docs/README.md

 5. The client gets files for `<folder-id>` from IPFS.
 6. Server 2 uses the DHT to find other servers.
 7. Server 2 sends a `GET /` to server 1 to get a IPFS folder id for all the comments for all the URLs it knows.
-This is how servers sync comments between each other.